ihcsim/kubernetes-terraform-secured/README.md

 ----------------- | -----------
 `ca.pem`          | The Certificate Authority of the cluster.
 `client-cert.pem` | The TLS certificate that can be used by any clients.
 This certificate is signed by the cluster's CA.
 `client-key.pem`  | The RSA key that can be used by any clients.
+This is the key used to generate `client-cert.pem`.
 `etcd-cert.pem`   | The TLS certificate that can be used by `etcdctl`.
 This certificate is signed by the cluster's CA.
 `etcd-key.pem`    | The RSA key that can be used by `etcdctl`.
+This is the key used to generate `etcd-cert.pem`.

-If you don't want any TLS artifacts that be generated locally, comment out the resource definitions in the `local.tf` file.
+If you don't want any TLS artifacts to be saved locally, comment out the resource definitions in the `local.tf` file.

 To help maintain sane CLI options with `etcdctl`, you can create an environment file to export these variables:
 ```sh